bhaaskara/InterviewQA/MyQA.md

-    how the code review and approvals happens ? are you using pull requests to merge the code CI/CD are you using any build tools?
+    how the code review and approvals happens ? are you using pull requests to merge the code CI/CD
+    are you using any build tools?
+Terraform

 ```

 # General